 - The keyword search volume updates once you add a website to the system.
 Then you need to manually update it on a monthly basis.

 You can give a guest link to your clients or partners so that they can view website statistics without special authorization from you.
-By following the link, the person will have access to the Rankings, Analytics & traffic and Competitors modules.
+By following the link, the person will have access to the Rankings module.

 In the window that appears, you will find a link.
 Copy and forward it to a client, colleague or senior management.